Casa Central de la Universidad de Chile

-The adjacent Universidad de Chile metro station was named after the building.

 History

 After its inauguration in 1843, the Universidad de Chile was in need of housing.
-The then Minister of Justice, Manuel Montt, selected a site to build the Palacio de la Universidad, which was adjacent to the currently non-existent San Diego Church (which gave the name to the San Diego street) on the Alameda de Las Delicias.
+The then Minister of Justice, Manuel Montt, selected a site to build the Palacio de la Universidad, which was adjacent to the since-demolished San Diego Church on the Alameda de Las Delicias.

 The university originally occupied an annex of the Instituto Nacional, which was designed by architect Juan Herbage.
-Subsequently, it was decided that the university would have its own building whose main entrance faces the Alameda.
-The design of the building was made by Lucien Hénault.
+Subsequently, it was decided that the university would have its own building with a main entrance facing the Alameda.
+The building was designed by Lucien Hénault.

 The building was built between 1863 and 1872 by Fermín Vivaceta, who was one of the first architects born and educated in Chile.
-It is considered to be the first multi-story building built on the Alameda and it was also the third construction to be funded by government money in the country.
-An iconic room of the Palacio was the Salón de Honor, which originally contained a large canvas painting by Ernesto Courtois Bonnencontre named La Alegoría de las Ciencias, las Artes y las Letras.
-It was destroyed during the student protests in the late 1920s.
+It is considered to be the first multi-story building built on the Alameda as well as the third construction to be funded by government money in the country.

-In 1912, the Facultad de Leyes y Ciencias Políticas (present day Facultad de Derecho) needed more room space.
-To meet this need, it was proposed to add a third floor to the building, but the project was withdrawn, and it was decided to accommodate the University of Chile Law School in the east wing of the Casa Central in 1927.
+In 1912, the Faculty of Law and Political Science (now just the Faculty of Law) needed more room.
+To meet this need, it was proposed to add a third floor to the building, but the project was withdrawn, and it was decided in 1927 to accommodate the University of Chile Law School in the east wing of the Casa Central.
 In 1938, it was relocated to its current location on Pio Nono street.